 Philip II of Spain

 The Wars of Religion got worse after Charles Quint died in 1558 AD.
 With Charles and Mary gone, England's new queen Elizabeth abandoned Charles' alliance with England and began to seize control of world shipping as Charles had done before: now Elizabeth's friend and admiral Sir Francis Drake attacked and burned Spanish ships.
 Elizabeth also tried to make an alliance with the Ottoman ruler Nurbanu Sultan against Spain.
 Elizabeth suggested that Protestants like herself were closer to Islam than Catholics, because they didn't worship statues and believed in only one God instead of the saints, but Nurbanu's death in 1583 put an end to it.
 Charles V's successors in Spain finally tried to destroy England's fleet in 1588, but they lost.
 Elizabeth's navy destroyed the Spanish Armada (the ships) in a great victory for England (helped out by a big storm) - and a great defeat for Spain.
-From then on, England controlled world trade - including buying African people and selling them as slaves in the Americas - and got richer and richer.
+From then on, England controlled world trade - including buying African people and selling them as slaves in the Americas - and got richer and richer as Africa, India, and Central Asia got poorer.
 By 1600, British settlers were beginning to take land along the East Coast of North America from the Iroquois and other Native people.